What is sports massage?

 You will be expected to move around quite a lot and communicate continually with your therapist so they can respond to how your body is feeling.
 You might feel some discomfort during a sports massage.
 Always tell your therapist if you are in any pain.

-One of the main benefits of sports massage is that it can prevent you from getting sore muscles after you exercise (known as 'delayed onset muscle soreness').
-It will also help you exercise more efficiently and prevent some of the common ailments that go with exercise.
+One of the main benefits of sports massage is that it can prevent sore muscles after exercise (known as 'delayed onset muscle soreness').
+It also helps someone to exercise more efficiently and prevent some of the common ailments that go with exercise.

 Sports massage is often safe after an injury, although there are some injuries for which it is not suitable.
 If you are using sports massage for any health condition or injury, talk to your doctor or physiotherapist first.